 Are you more or less effective when using pyrotechnical shots, compared to the average?

 Imagine that you could see data from 1000 airports, and compare the different types of mitigation towards the high-risk species at your airport.
 There is no requirement for you to share your bird controller recording data, but if you do, you will be part of creating essential safety information for you and for your colleagues.
-If the information is shared with a third party it will be anonymized, and part of an average, as shown in the tables above.
+Your information will be available to the airlines.
+Information will also be used for statistical analysis but shown anonymously as implementation rates or effect.

 You approve to share the information – no one else